hepter/cardon/README.md

 - Added a new optional prop 'key' to the 'withCardon' method.
 This key is used to uniquely identify a card for specific operations, such as hiding the card.
 - Introduced a new class 'Cardon' with utility methods for managing cards.
 The Cardon class includes the methods 'clear', which removes all visible cards, and 'hide', which hides a specific card given its unique key.
+- Fixed an issue where a component wrapped with withCardon would not display after being modified.
+- Resolved an issue where the hide() function for cards was not working.

+### v1.0.1
+- Minor fixes

+### v1.0.0
+- Initial release
 ## License

 MIT - Mustafa Kuru